tv2/sisyfos-audio-controller/README.md

 yarn
 yarn start
 ```
-Settings for OSCprotol are in ./src/utils/MixerProtocolPresets.js
+Settings for Mixer protol are in ./src/utils/MixerProtocolPresets.js